 New Jersey Committee Passes Bill to Protect Minors from Reparative Therapy

-March 19, 2013 by Maureen McCarty, HRC Senior Digital Strategist
+March 19, 2013 by Maureen McCarty, HRC Associate Director of Digital Media

 Yesterday the New Jersey Senate Health, Human Services, and Seniors Committee voted to pass legislation that if enacted would prohibit licensed therapists from subjecting youth to sexual orientation change efforts.

 The bill passed 7 to 1 with 2 abstentions.

 HRC State Legislative Director Sarah Warbelow offered her testimony before the committee in support of the bill.
 Read her testimony in its entirety here.

 Reparative therapy is a dangerous and overwhelmingly discredited practice and has been denounced by the majority of national health organizations, including the American Psychological Association and the American Medical Association.

 The bill will now move to the full Senate.
 If it passes the both chambers and is signed by the governor, New Jersey will become the second state, behind California, to ban sexual orientation change efforts.